 The largest church is called the Kotoghike or Church of St. Stepanos which is believed to have been completed in 1029 based on the date mentioned on an inscription on the southern wall.
 The inscription says that Prince Vahram Pahlavouni constructed the monastery.

 Vahram Pahlavouni (967-1045), was the commander-in-chief of the army of the Armenian kings of Ani.
 If you look at photos of the Ani Cathedral, you will see its close resemblance.
-This church was constructed only around 20-30 years after.
+This Armenian church was constructed only around 20-30 years later.

 There is another inscription on the northern wall that explains the restoration of the monastery by Bishop Grigor Pahlavid and his brother Gharid in 1225.